telamon/oxytracker/README.md

-# oxytox-web
+# oxytracker

-Because my patience with kotlin is shorter than I imagined, come back later when proper readme is available or just go play [https://github.com/telamon/oxytox](oxytox) using a camera, calendar and telegram.
+Because my patience with kotlin is shorter than I imagined, come back later when proper readme is available or just go play (OXytOX)[https://github.com/telamon/oxytox] using a camera, calendar and telegram.

 No apps required.